affinity-team/slate/source/includes/_webhooks.md

 ## Limitations

-There is a limit of three webhook subscriptions.
+There is a limit of three webhook subscriptions per Affinity instance.
 If you have any questions at all regarding webhooks, please reach out to <support@affinity.co>.